Rules of Procedure

 2. The IEC shall send the complainant and the respondent a notice of the hearing date.

-3. Any person receiving notice of the hearing may request inspection of IEC documents pertaining to the complaint, with reasonable notice to the IEC.
+3. Any person receiving notice of the hearing may request inspection of IEC documents pertaining to the complaint, with reasonable notice to the IEC, unless such documents constitute investigative work product or are otherwise privileged or confidential.
 The IEC shall provide such requested non-confidential, non-privileged documents during regular business hours.

-5. The Commission may schedule a hearing when it appears that there are no issues of material fact in dispute.
+5. The Commission may schedule a hearing in the form of oral argument on the legal issues when it appears that there are no issues of material fact in dispute.
 Such hearing may include all or a portion of the case before the Commission.

-1. Disclosure of Witnesses and Documents – Within thirty (30) days after the IEC sends out a notice of hearing, each party shall provide to all other parties and to the IEC, copies of all relevant documents and other tangible things, and a list, including contact information, of all persons who have relevant information or knowledge, and a short statement regarding the relevant facts or opinions about which they have information or knowledge.
+1.5.
+Disclosure of Witnesses and Documents.
+Within thirty (30) days after the IEC serves the notice of hearing, each party shall provide to all other parties and to the IEC prehearing disclosures including: Copies of all relevant documents and other tangible things; a list, including contact information, of all persons who have relevant information or knowledge regarding the allegations in the complaint; and a short statement regarding the relevant facts or opinions about which such persons have information or knowledge.

 2. Each party has an ongoing duty to supplement disclosures as new, different or additional information on witnesses and tangible items becomes available.